Johnson's figure of merit

 Johnson's figure of merit is a measure of suitability of a semiconductor material for high frequency power transistor applications and requirements.
 More specifically, it is the product of the charge carrier saturation velocity in the material and the electric breakdown field under same conditions, first proposed by Edward O. Johnson of RCA in 1965.

-Note that this figure of merit (FoM) is applicable to both field-effect transistors (FETs), and with proper interpretation of the parameters, also to bipolar junction transistors (BJTs).
+Note that this figure of merit (FoM), sometimes referred to as JFoM, is applicable to both field-effect transistors (FETs), and with proper interpretation of the parameters, also to bipolar junction transistors (BJTs).

+JFoM is meant to identify the relative suitability of a bulk semiconductor material for high power and high speed applications.
+There are variations on this FoM for evaluating relative merit specifically at high frequencies by including the cut-off frequency of a transistor made of the specific material.
+There are FoMs used for particular power applications like switching for example.